ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 In the above situation, `hci0` is our Bluetooth 4.0 BLE device (note "BUS: USB" and "HCI version: 4.0").

-We also need a recent bluez version, so please update your ev3dev to the latest version and check for the existence of the bluez package:
+We also need a recent bluez version for BLE support.
+Most recent builds of ev3dev will have it already (checked with "ev3-ev3dev-jessie-2015-12-30.img.xz").

-    robot@ev3dev:~# sudo apt-get install bluez
-    Reading package lists...
-Done
-    Building dependency tree
-    Reading state information...
-Done
-    bluez is already the newest version.

-For shell scripts we need one command from bluez - the gatttool command:

-    robot@ev3dev:~# gatttool
-    Usage:
-      gatttool [OPTION...]
-    ...

 Now we need to find the bluetooth address of our WeDO 2.0 hub.
 For that we press it's button to put it in descovery mode and run this